AshikMadhu/AshikMadhu/README.md

 ### 🌟 About Me
 - 🔭 I’m currently working on Web Development
 - 🌱 I’m learning  HTML, CSS, Python, C , JS
-- 🤝 I’m looking to collaborate on *Open Source Projects*
+- 🤝 I’m looking to collaborate on Web Development
 - 📫 How to reach me: *ashiksjc2025@gmail.com*